Community Literacy Partners & Initiatives in NB

-The Literacy Coalition of New Brunswick works with community partners across the province to promote literacy and essential skills to New Brunswickers of all ages.
-Read more about our partners by clicking on their logo or name below.
+The Literacy Coalition of New Brunswick works with community partners and initiatives across the province to promote literacy and essential skills to New Brunswickers of all ages.
+Scroll down for a list of our literacy partners and initiatives.
+Click on their logo or name to read more about them.

 Formerly Laubach Literacy Fredericton, Adult Literacy Fredericton provides a free one-to-one tutoring service to adults 18 and older who want to improve their reading and writing skills.
 Anyone who is interested in upgrading their reading and writing skills, or in becoming a volunteer should contact the coordinator.